spnda/fastgltf/docs/tools.rst

 In cases where the `ElementType` is default-constructible, and the accessor type allows direct copying, this performs a direct ``memcpy``.
 Otherwise, this function properly respects normalization and sparse accessors while copying and converting the data.

-.. doxygenfunction:: copyFromAccessor(const Asset &asset, const Accessor &accessor, void *dest, const BufferDataAdapter &adapter) -> void
+.. doxygenfunction:: fastgltf::copyFromAccessor

 Accessor iterators
 ==================

-fastgltf also provides C++ iterators over accessor data to support the syntactic sugar of C++11's range-based for-loops.
+**fastgltf** also provides C++ iterators over accessor data to support the syntactic sugar of C++11's range-based for-loops.
 These iterators can be obtained using ``iterateAccessor``, and can be used like so:

 .. doxygenfunction:: iterateAccessor(const Asset& asset, const Accessor& accessor, const BufferDataAdapter& adapter = {}) -> IterableAccessor<ElementType, BufferDataAdapter>